 Credit Card and Check Fraud Defense Attorney

 Checks and credit cards are used pretty casually on a regular basis.
 Online use of credit cards has also increased.
 People do not always realize how serious banks and other financial institutions consider instances of fraud or theft.
-A conviction of credit card fraud for a sum as small as $500 can be punished by 15 years in prison.
+A conviction for credit card fraud for a sum as small as $500 can be met with a punishment of up to 15 years in prison.

-Even if you do not spend time in prison, the conviction will hang around you forever.
+Even if you do not spend time in prison, the conviction will be on your record and public knowledge.
 You may lose your rights to vote or possess a firearm.
 It will be difficult to find work or a place to live.
-You will be a felon for life.
+You could be a felon for life.

-You can be charged with credit card and check fraud for a variety of actions:
+You can be charged with credit card fraud and/or check fraud related to a variety of actions: